-Our model concerns a renewable resource such as fish.
-However, the discount rate plays an important role in environmental/resource economics more generally, e.g. in the economics of climate policy.1 Although the prevailing view is that climate and other environmental policy is very sensitive to discounting assumptions, the evidence for this view is based on numerical results or on special functional forms.
+Discounting assumptions are important in most of these settings.
+For example, discounting is central to an ongoing debate about climate policy; greenhouse gasses are the quintessential stock pollutants.
+Important contributions to this debate include Stern (2007), Nordhaus (2007), Weitzman (2007), and Dasgupta (2008).
+Although the prevailing view is that climate and other environmental policy is very sensitive to discounting assumptions, the evidence for this view is based on numerical results or on special functional forms.
 The relation between equilibrium environmental policy and discounting is model-dependent.
 Our model is linear in the decision variable, but the growth function and the extraction cost function are general, and we obtain a complete characterization of the unique equilibrium.
 Thus, our model provides a novel perspective on the relation between resource policy and discounting.